Zantac Stomach Cancer: What’s the Risk?

 There is no obligation and we only get paid if we win compensation for you.

-Justice Counts for those diagnosed with stomach cancer or another type of cancer potentially as a result of using NDMA-contaminated Zantac or ranitidine, and we would love to help you if we can.
+Justice Counts for those diagnosed with stomach cancer or another type of cancer potentially as a result of using NDMA-contaminated Zantac, and we would love to help you if we can.

 *** Disclaimer: An attorney must meet certain requirements to join these organizations or receive these awards.
 For more information on Membership Criteria for Million Dollar Advocates Forum, Multi-Million Dollar Advocates Forum, Super Lawyers, The National Trial Lawyers Top 100, AV Preeminent by Martindale-Hubbell, and the Litigator Award, please visit our Membership Criteria page.
 These awards and memberships should not be construed as a promise or guarantee of a similar result.
 Each case is different and must be evaluated separately.